Pentracchiano/DistributedProgrammingLHobby/docs-src/markdown/introduction/index.md

 todo

-Check how to getting started and install __LHobby__ in the next section.
+Check how to get started and install __LHobby__ in the next section.